jai-bansal/computer-vision-demos/README.md

 #### 'object_detection' branch

 - 'annotations' folder: contains annotations for the images in the 'images' folder.
-I used xxx (link) for annotations.
-This folder also contains 'trainval.txt' (tbd).
+I used a tool to create annotations (https://github.com/tzutalin/labelImg).
+This folder also contains 'trainval.txt' (created by 'trainval_txt_creator.py' in the 'scripts' folder).
 - 'base_model' folder: holds pre-trained model files.
-I used xxx
+I used 'ssd_mobilenet_v1_coco' from: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
-- 'eval_dir' folder: contains model evaluation artifacts, such as xxx
+- 'eval_dir' folder: contains model evaluation artifacts, specifically a 'tfevents' file
 - 'images' folder: contains images used to train object detection model
 - 'prepped_data' folder: contains training and validation set data prepared for use in model training
-- 'scripts' folder: contains scripts for xxx
+- 'scripts' folder: contains all scripts for this project.
+All scripts have descriptions in their comments.
-- 'test_video' folder: contains videos that trained object detection model will be qualitatively tested on
+- 'test_video' folder: contains videos that trained object detection model is qualitatively tested on
-- 'training_artifacts' folder: contains model training artifacts, such as xxx
+- 'training_artifacts' folder: contains model training artifacts, specifically recent model checkpoints